 Holly Koteen-Soulé received her BA and MA from Antioch University in Seattle, and studied Waldorf education at Emerson College.
 She was a Waldorf Kindergarten teacher for 18 years, first at the Seattle Waldorf School and then as the founding teacher of the Bright Water School, also in Seattle.
 She has led courses in early childhood for several teacher training centers and has served as an AWSNA consultant for developing schools.
 Holly has been on the core faculty of Sound Circle Center since 1995, where she is the director of Early Childhood education.

 Ania Kubik holds a BFA in sculpture from Virginia Commonwealth University and a Waldorf completion certificate from WISC.
 She has enjoyed being a class teacher for grades one through five, teaching handwork in grades one through eight, and teaching clay modeling in grades one through twelve.
-She currently enjoys class teaching her combination first and second grade at Maple Village Waldorf School in Long Beach, CA and teaching art and handcrafts at WISC.
+She currently enjoys class teaching her combination fourth and fifth grade at Maple Village Waldorf School in Long Beach, CA and teaching art and handcrafts at WISC.

 Bruce Laurelin discovered Waldorf Education in South Africa and became a Waldorf teacher in 1981.
 Bruce teaches Philosophy, Festivals, Anthroposophy, and Music.
 He is currently the music teacher at the Waldorf School of San Diego.